 Tracing the pattern

 This tracing pattern is based upon original line drawings, by Laurie Ceesay Landree.
 These drawings are meant to be traced, fused to fabric, and then cut.
 If you already have a light box, then go ahead and use that for tracing your pattern.
 You can also use a sunny window.
-I had the opportunity to try out a CutterPillar LightPad and can’t tell you enough good things about this product!
-This lightpad has 3 settings for brightness and never gets hot to the touch.
-Each size option comes with a see-through cutting surface, which also makes this product ideal for fussy cutting and foundation paper piecing.
+I had the opportunity to try out a Wafer One Lightbox and can’t tell you enough good things about this product!
+Each size option has with a see-through cutting surface option, which also makes this product ideal for fussy cutting and foundation paper piecing.

 Below is a picture of our workshop instructor, Angel, as she is tracing a student’s project.
 Since I used Parchment Paper and Misty Fuse, I traced the drawing onto the paper first.
 I was careful to include the name of each piece so that I wouldn’t get confused.
 Then, I sandwiched the Misty Fuse between the paper and the fabric and used my hot iron to adhere the fusible webbing to my fabric.
 This was the perfect time to use my Teflon sheet and ensure that I don’t get the fusible web on anything (like my hot iron or pressing mat).